Kilonova24/Novafield/README.md

 # Preamble

-Novafield is an immersive roleplaying experience built around rbt/ S1nderion's mod suite.
-This modlist comes with new weapons, ship parts, quests, quest expansions, audio overhaul, UI overhaul, companion overhaul, and so much more.
-Carefully curated to create a fun and immersive Starfield experience.
-It also includes several custom patches to maximize mod compatibility.
+This modlist is a comprehensive overhaul focused on depth, balance, and immersion.
+Combat is redesigned to reward tactical decision-making, positioning, and thoughtful loadout choices, moving away from vanilla’s bullet-sponge encounters.
+Ship combat is fully rebalanced so each weapon type has clear strengths and weaknesses, while faster ships across the board create more dynamic and decisive space engagements.

+Beyond combat, the collection expands the universe with new weapons, ship parts, quests, and quest expansions, alongside reworked audio and companions that feel more reactive and alive.
+Extensive custom patching ensures a cohesive and well-integrated experience across all included mods.

 Novafield is a stable modlist that currently utilizes over 500 mods.
+Below are some of the most important mods that form the foundation of the modlist.

 # Modlist